-- Offices that handle the exchange of money, including cash, checks, money orders and credit card receipts: Bursar; Controller's Office; Student Accounting Services. - Offices that handle issues stressful to students, such as the Counseling Center, Registrar, Student Accounts, Academic Advising Offices, Office of Services for Students with Disabilities and Offices of the Deans. - Offices that handle issues stressful to faculty and staff, such as the Office of Human Resources. - Work sites containing employees who work alone or in small groups: academic offices, faculty offices, entire campus for custodial staff, media technicians, IT support. - Work sites containing employees who work late at night or early in the morning or on weekends: Entire campus for custodial staff and Public Safety staff, Library faculty and staff, faculty.
+- Offices that handle the exchange of money, including cash, checks, money orders and credit card receipts: Bursar, Controller's Office, and Student Accounting Services. - Offices that handle issues stressful to students, such as the Counseling Center, Registrar, Student Accounts, Academic Advising Offices, Office of Services for Students with Disabilities, Offices of the Deans, and the Office of Compliance & Diversity. - Offices that handle issues stressful to faculty and staff, such as the Office of Human Resources, and the Office of Compliance & Diversity. - Work sites containing employees who work alone or in small groups: academic offices, faculty offices, entire campus for custodial staff, media technicians, IT support. - Work sites containing employees who work late at night or early in the morning or on weekends: entire campus for custodial staff and Public Safety staff, Library faculty and staff, faculty.